sfsekaran/migrer/README.md

 ### What's with the name?

-It's french for migrate.
+It's French for migrate.
 My wife suggested the name, and it was better than `morphin_time` or  `flying_v`, say. - @sfsekaran

 TODO: Write a gem description